Eburonia/Japanese-Restaurant-Shibuya/README.md

 ## Testing
 * Language flags are too big for iPad and smartphone, size to be adjusted.
 * On smaller devices, the English flag stays on top of the Dutch flag, this should be otherway around, to be fixed.
+* Map image will not center in section, to be fixed.